ahmadalli/public-notes/docs/index.md

 ## Getting Updates

-If you'd like to get updates when I publish new content, you can subscribe to [RSS feed](/blog/rss.xml) or [my substack](https://ahmadallish.substack.com).
+If you'd like to get updates when I publish new content, you can subscribe to [the blog](/blog/)'s RSS feed or [my substack](https://ahmadallish.substack.com).